Committee on the Rights of the Child (CRC)

 The Committee on the Rights of the Child (CRC) reviews country reports, and IDA regularly provides country specific submissions with a specific focus on the rights of children with disabilities.
 Additionally, IDA provides input into the elaboration of General Comments by the CRC Committee.

-The Committee on the Rights of the Child met for its 62nd session from 14 January – 1 February 2013.
+The Committee on the Rights of the Child met from 13 – 31 January 2014 for its 65th session.

-- IDA’s disability-relevant analysis of the adopted Concluding Observations
+- IDA compilation of disability-relevant recommendations of the adopted Concluding Observations

 During the session, the Committee continued its work on a joint General Comment with the Committee on the Elimination of Discrimination against Women on harmful practices, and announced that during its 67th session, on 12 September 2014, the Committee will hold a Day of General Discussion on the theme of media, social networks and the rights of children.